doecode/server/README.md

-gitlab.osti.baseurl | (optional) base URL for the OSTI Hosted GitLab gitlab.osti.token | (optional) GitLab API token for accessing OSTI Hosted GitLab gitlab.osti.namespace | (optional) namespace to use when creating projects in OSTI Hosted GitLab
+gitlab.osti.baseurl | (optional) base URL for the OSTI Hosted GitLab gitlab.osti.token | (optional) GitLab API token for accessing OSTI Hosted GitLab gitlab.osti.namespace | (optional) namespace to use when creating projects in OSTI Hosted GitLab project.manager.name | Display name for use in Project Manager emails. project.manager.email | (optional) Email address for BCC use when sending Project Manager emails.

 If optional parameters, such as the DataCite settings, are left blank, those features will not apply.